– Basilica of Sagrada Familia

 Barcelona private tour guide Gaudi’s Legacy

-Antoni Gaudí was born in a little village 50 miles south of Barcelona, and when he was a child he had two main interests: firstly, is that he belonged to a family of coppersmiths, so he learnt to work with bi-dimensional planks of copper and transform them into a three dimensional object; secondly, is that he had a rheumatic illness that prevented him from going to play with other children, so instead he spent hours observing nature: plants, rocks, insects, birds…etc.
+Antoni Gaudí was born in a little village 70 miles south of Barcelona, — when he was a child he had two main influences: firstly, is that he belonged to a family of coppersmiths, so he was used to see how a bi-dimensional plank of copper was transformed —- into a three dimensional object, this is very useful for architects, to see how space is created.; secondly, is that he had a rheumatic illness that prevented him from going to play with other children, so instead he spent hours observing nature: plants, rocks, insects, birds…etc.

 Sagrada Familia is the most visited attraction in the city, but it is still in progress.
-The construction started in 1882 and it is already 70% done, so after so many issues and doubts about its accomplishment, contemporary architects consider the possibility to have that finished in 2026.
+The construction started in 1882 and it is already 70% done, so after so many issues and doubts about its accomplishment, contemporary architects consider it will be finisehd in 2026 (let’s see if they can keep the date after the covid 19 pandemic).
 Today the inside of the building is practically finished, but on the outside still they have to build 10 more towers, all of them higher than the 8 towers already built.

-Park Güell occupies the summit of a mountain North of Barcelona, almost on the peripheries.
-Originally was not intended to be a public park but the project that businessman Mr. Güell had for the “Muntanya Pelada” (Barren mountain) never went through and now we have a very original park famous worldwide.
+Park Güell occupies a litle hill North of Barcelona.
+Originally was not intended to be a public park but a house development, the project that businessman Mr. Güell had for the “Muntanya Pelada” (Barren mountain) never went through and now we have a very original park famous worldwide.